Cologne vs. Perfume: What’s the Difference?December 07, 2021

 Do you know what the difference between cologne and perfume is?
-You might not even notice these fragrance labels when you’re shopping for a new signature scent.
+You might notice these fragrance labels when you’re shopping for a new signature scent, but you may not know the difference.
 Are they interchangeable?
 Are colognes just for men?
-To find out, we spoke with two fragrance experts.
+To find out more, we spoke with two fragrance experts.

 The Difference Between Cologne and Perfume